You recently returned from Alice Springs, where you were on placement as a student optometrist. Can you tell us a bit about this experience?

 How did a George Alexander Foundation scholarship benefit your time at university?

 The George Alexander Foundation scholarship supported me greatly throughout my university years.
 These funds allowed me to purchase equipment needed for my career, as well as undertake volunteer work and lead other students in years to come through my student society.
-Moving interstate to study was a huge transition and without the support of the GAF scholarship, it may not have been possible.
+Moving interstate to study was a huge transition; without the GAF scholarship's support, it may not have been possible.

 Congratulations on recently completing your degree!
 What comes next?
 Do you have any plans for further study?